2023 Solar Incentives Guide for Loyalsock, PA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar systems installed after January 1, 2006 on a primary or secondary residence that you own in the United States.
-The credit initially covered 30% of the total cost — for panels, labor, accessories and equipment — although that amount may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the amount you can claim.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+Initially, the credit applied to 30% of the total cost – for panels, accessories, equipment and labor – although that amount may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the claim amount.

 To know exactly how much the ITC could save you, get in touch with your local Loyalsock solar panel installer.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Under the new program, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
-This credit amount will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-The expansion also makes it easier to get credit for energy storage systems, starting in 2023.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+Under the new program, solar installation projects started after January 1, 2022, and completed by the end of 2032, may be eligible for a 30% tax credit.
+This credit amount will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, it will also be easier to claim credits for energy storage systems with the new act.

 State & Local Solar Incentives